Ultimate 10 Day Riviera Maya Itinerary

 Day 8-10 Puerto Morelos or Isla Mujeres

-Getting to the end of your Riviera Maya itinerary, you can visit either Puerto Morelos or Isla Mujeres, both popular places and conveniently close to Cancun International Airport.
+As you approach the end of your Riviera Maya adventures, you can visit either Puerto Morelos or Isla Mujeres, both popular places and conveniently close to Cancun International Airport.

 Puerto Morelos is a small beach town along the Riviera Maya coast.
 The town is known for its beautiful beach shorelines and small-town charm.